 - Your condition must be in the SSA’s list of disabling conditions

 The SSA also considers disability for special situations.
-This includes those who are blind or has low vision, widow/er, disabled children, and wounded warriors and veterans.
+This includes those who are blind or have low vision, widow/er, disabled children, and wounded warriors and veterans.

 Your average covered earnings for a period of years are referred to as Average Indexed Monthly Earnings (AIME).
 The SSA applies a formula to your AIME to calculate your Primary Insurance Amount (PIA).
 The final PIA is the maximum amount of SSDI benefits you are entitled to.